 How Much Do Business Brokers Make?
-(Commission, Fees & First-Year Income)
+Real Salary, Commission & First-Year Income (2026)

 Short answer: Business brokers are normally paid a success fee when a company is sold.
 On smaller "main street" deals (roughly $100k–$500k total sale price), that fee can land in the tens of thousands of dollars from a single closing.
 An established solo broker who closes a few of these per year can reach six figures.
 Most first-year brokers, however, make $0 for months because they never get one properly priced, real, sellable listing under contract.
 This page explains why.